haddocksoto/barcoded_flu_analysis/README.md

 # bcflu_protocols
-This repositiory contains the protocols used for whole gene segments and target amplicon library prep and sequencing of barcoded influenza A samples used by Amato, et al. 2021 (doi: _________)
+This repositiory contains the protocols used for whole gene segments and target amplicon sequencing and analysis of barcoded influenza A samples found on the manuscript by Amato, et al. 2021 (doi: _________)